>> Extensive Photo Tour

 8th Berlin Biennale 2014

-The 8th Berlin Biennale for Contemporary Art will bring together a range of local and international artistic positions that explore the intersection between larger historical narratives and individuals' lives.
+The 8th Berlin Biennale for Contemporary Art brings together a range of local and international artistic positions that explore the intersection between larger historical narratives and individuals' lives.
 Thus, the 8th Berlin Biennale aims to counterpoise the empirical and the authoritative approaches to history and historical becoming.
 The research for the 8th Berlin Biennale is structured along three speculative approaches toward the city of Berlin: in its relationship to the built environment, in its relationship to citizenship, and in its relationship to labor.
 Another focus lies on ways in which the 18th and 19th century Berlin is contemplated within our current cultural landscape.

 From a statement by Juan A. Gaitán,